vinayky123/CryptoCurrencies/README.md

+Note:-

+    • API Key is should be stored in some vault and access from there in the production app, as it is sample app using from constants.

-Note:- APIs used in this application have rate limit about 5-10 requests per minute based on usage.
+    • APIs used in this application have rate limit about 5-10 requests per minute based on usage.
 If app requests more than that (while scrolling coins list) we might experience frequent error messages.
 Please wait for a minute and try again.